tcort/text-to-morse/README.md

 text-to-morse hello.txt hello.flac
 ```

+## Audio Quality

+Various combinations of bits per sample and sample rates were tried.
+The best audio quality with the smallest file sizes turned out to be
+a single audio channel with 16-bit samples at a sample rate of 8 kHz.

 ## Sample Encoding Time and Memory Usage, Audio Duration and File Size

 An English text containing 46,000 characters comprising 8,400 words rendered